Texas Study Points To A Longer Natural Gas Boom

-GOODWYN: The Barnett Shale is currently producing an astonishing 2 trillion cubic feet of natural gas every year.
+Tinker and his team, who examined more than 15,000 gas wells drilled over the past 10 years, found the Barnett Shale is currently producing an astonishing 2 trillion cubic feet of natural gas every year.
 Tinker doesn't believe this rate will increase, but he believes the reservoir will last another 25 years.

-TINKER: And, you know, it probably is reaching its plateau of production, which is about 10 percent of the U.S. demand.
-So in that total production, where you've produced somewhere around 13 trillion cubic feet so far today, we still see another 25 or 30 more trillion cubic feet of gas throughout the life of that field.
+"It probably is reaching its plateau of production, which is about 10 percent of U.S. demand," Tinker says.
+"So in that total production, where you've produced around 13 trillion cubic feet so far ... we still see another 25 or 30 more trillion cubic feet of gas throughout the life of that field."

-GOODWYN: You would think with the amazing leaps in imaging technology these days that there wouldn't be thousands of wells drilled in the Barnett Shale that come up dry like the oil wildcatters in the '30s, '40s and '50s in East and West Texas.
-Tinker says you would be wrong.
+With the amazing leaps in imaging technology these days, you wouldn't think thousands of wells drilled in the Barnett come up dry — like the oil wildcatters in the 1930s, '40s and '50s in East and West Texas.

-TINKER: It is kind of like the old wildcatter days.
-These unconventional reservoirs are pretty new to the scene.
-And as the natural gas price was high not that long ago, it really pushed the edges of this field.
+"It is kind of like the old wildcatter days," he says.
+"These unconventional reservoirs are pretty new to the scene.
+And as the natural gas price was high not that long ago, it really pushed the edges of this field."

-ANDERSON: This study does take a large step toward reassuring those people who are interested in banking on gas that the shale revolution is real and that it can be expected that large quantities of gas will persist for a long time at fairly moderate prices.
+"This study does take a large step toward reassuring those people who are interested in banking on gas that the shale revolution is real," Anderson says, "and that it can be expected that large quantities of gas will persist for a long time, at fairly moderate prices."

 But with trillions of cubic feet of natural gas waiting to be extracted, prices aren't expected to rise unless the U.S. begins to export substantially.
-Wade Goodwyn, NPR News, Dallas.
-Transcript provided by NPR, Copyright NPR.